changhongjie/bt4222-chictopia/README.md

 ## Notes & Credits
 __Things to note:__
+* Tested on :
+  * Anaconda v4.5.11
+  * Python 3.5
-* Anaconda v4.5.11 was used to build and test the notebooks on a Windows 64-bit machine, with a nVidia 940M GPU for the NNs.
+  * Windows 64-bit machine with a nVidia 940M GPU
 * The images uploaded here are a small sample of our original dataset.
 We uploaded the original dataset to Google Cloud Storage for AutoML.
 * AutoML was used in building the final models.
 We compare its performance in our report above.
 * The outputs of Tags NLP are uploaded to Google Cloud Storage as the labels table.